 The sweet, comforting sound of harp music floated off the water.
 It’s not over he thought.

-They skidded onto the shore only forty feet from Barnaby’s dune.
+They skidded onto the shore only forty feet from Levi’s dune.
 Three of the men jumped out while the fourth remained sitting in the front with his back to the beach.
 The three men pulled the boat a little further onto ground then yanked the other man out of the boat and onto the shore.

 Two of the men grabbed the prisoner’s arms.